pixelninja/media_library/README.markdown

 This also comes packaged with a field to replace the default upload field, where files can be uploaded or selected and attached directly to entries.

+### Upgrade Notes

+#### 3.0

-**NOTE: If you are upgrading from a version lower than 3.0, this is a breaking change.
-File data is output as nodes not attributes.
+If you are upgrading from a version lower than 3.0, this is a breaking change.
+File data is now output as nodes when previously they were attributes.
 Please check the debug carefully and update your xslt to match.**

 ## Installation